The Princess Bride

 I've read this book quite late in my live (and have not seen the film until now), so maybe some of the magic got lost in my immortal cynicism (this was written after I took the red pill).

 Buttercup, a beauty living on a farm, finds her True Love in Winsley, the farm boy, who plans to go to America to succeed before he wants to come back - for her.
 And then Winsley is said to be killed by the dreaded Pirate Roberts.
 Buttercup - thinking that her loved is killed - surrenders to the courting of Prince Humperdinck.
 Before the marriage she gets kidnapped by Spanish fencing master Inigo Montoya, Fezzik the gigantic wrestler from Turkey and the smart Sicilian criminal Vezzini.
-But they get …
+But …

 Surprisingly similar to the movie